lrcouto/42_cpp/README.md

   **July 14th 2022** - Finishing ex00.
 I think it's good enough.
 I'll start ex01 tomorrow.

   **July 18th 2022** - Finished CPP06 and closed the repo.
 Did the first exercise of CPP07.
 I need to finish this week because I'm bleeding out lives, so I can't afford to have another one of those spouts of procrastination.
 At least the exercises seem a bit shorter now.

+  - Quickly whipped up the rest of module 07, and am uploading it to the vogsphere.
+Starting the last module tomorrow.